 EuroSkills is a vocational skills competition which is staged as a European championship every two years.
 The focus is on the outstanding achievements of young greatest talented skilled professionals up to 25 years in about 45 European occupations.
-Some 600 active participants compete in vocational categories from the industrial, craft and service sectors.
+Some 650 active participants compete in vocational categories from the industrial, craft and service sectors.

 WorldSkills Europe is the body ultimately responsible for the European vocational skills championships, EuroSkills.
 It is a non-profit member association founded in 2007 and headquartered in the Netherlands.
 WorldSkills Europe raises awareness of the importance of high-quality vocational education and training for Europe, and of the need for highly trained and skilled workforces in Europe, in order to make the European Union even more competitive.
-It currently has 30 member nations, including almost all EU members, European Economic Area countries and the Russian Federation.
+It currently has 30 member nations, including almost all EU members, the United Kingdom, European Economic Area countries and the Russian Federation.
 The President of WorldSkills Europe is Ms. Dita Traidas.